Prem Kaa Game

 Prem Kaa Game is a 2010 Bollywood romantic comedy film produced and directed by Ashok Kheny and starring Arbaaz Khan, Tara Sharma, Madhuri Bhattacharya, Rakesh Bedi, Johnny Lever and Sameer Kochhar.
 Salman Khan appears in the film as a narrator.
 The film was released on 26 February 2010.
-It is a remake of the 2004 Kannada film Bisi Bisi starring Ramesh Aravind, Anu Prabhakar, and Madhuri Bhattacharya, which itself was loosely based on the 1955 movie The Seven Year Itch.
+It is a remake of the 2004 Kannada film Bisi Bisi, which itself was loosely based on the 1955 American film The Seven Year Itch.

 Plot

 Prem (Arbaaz Khan) is married to Sheetal (Tara Sharma) and has a lovely daughter, Pinky (Shriya Sharma) with her as well.
 They are happy together...that is until a young model, Twinkle (Madhuri Bhattacharya) moves into town as their next-door neighbor and Prem falls for her charms.

 Will Prem forget that he is a married man?
 Will his daughter's love prove to be lesser than the love of a sizzling new girl?
 Will 7 years of marriage go down the drain?